 BOOMER needs a family that lives in the country or are very outdoorsy and active, where he has a lot of places to explore, however, working on training and recall would be extremely important before he is allowed to run loose because being a hound, he will most likely be very easily distracted and would most definitely chase after squirrels and wildlife.
 A family that can take him on daily runs in rural areas, would be a great for him and with no distractions of people or other dogs an enjoyable activity.
 He is used to living with a family and so when alone, he does have that loud hound bark/howl, so plenty of interaction and mental stimulation.
 BOOMER loves toys, if they have a squeak in all the better, he will play for hours happily and I am sure the puzzle toys for dogs would help keep him entertained.

-BOOMER is available for adoption from Give a Dog a Home, German Shepherd Dog Rescue for an adoption fee of $400.
+BOOMER is available for adoption from Give a Dog a Home, German Shepherd Dog Rescue

 This fee is not negotiable and is used to cover the rescue costs of pulling, vetting, health certificate, transport from Texas to Maine, monthly preventatives, supplements, food and anything else that is needed.
 If you feel that you have the heart and home to give this precious soul a wonderful life, please go to our website, under the APPLICATION tab, complete, then submit the APPLICATION.
 Our process takes around 2-4 days, and ensuring your references are aware that we will be calling, could speed up the process.
 Once you have been approved, we discuss any questions in regards to the dog you are wanting to adopt, then you complete and submit the contract, make payment and then we can work out the pick up / transport arrangements.